IBM/MAX-Image-Caption-Generator-Web-App/README.md

 https://github.com/IBM/MAX-Image-Caption-Generator

-You should now have the Image Caption Generator REST endpoint running at `http://localhost:5000`
+You need to have the Image Caption Generator REST endpoint running at `http://localhost:5000` for the web app to run.

 ### Starting the Web App